In order to run effective campaigns, you need to know your relationship to power and how it is operating.

 5) A technique you can use again and again to status check, track your impact and plot your moves towards campaign victory.

-Sign up for one of the low-cost training dates listed below or email email@example.com to request on-site training at your location.
+Sign up for one of the pay-what-you-can training dates listed below or email firstname.lastname@example.org to request on-site training at your location.

 Meet the trainers